A Retrospective

 The Premier Lodging REIT

-With the goal of generating best-in-class EBITDA growth to drive robust long-term, risk-adjusted returns for our stockholder, our strategy is to own the most geographically diverse portfolio of iconic and irreplaceable hotels in the United States.
-We leverage our scale, integrated investment platform and investment-grade balance sheet to grow through organic initiatives and disciplined acquisitions.
+With the goal of generating superior long-term, risk-adjusted returns for our stockholders, Host is focused on owning a geographically diverse portfolio of iconic and irreplaceable hotels in the United States.
+We leverage our size, scale, strong analytics platform and investment-grade balance sheet to grow through organic initiatives and disciplined acquisitions.

 Consolidated Hotels